austentank/discord-rp-companion/README.md

+# DISCORD RP COMPANION

-A simple roleplay companion discord bot written in C#.
+A roleplay companion discord bot written in C#.

-Initially created:

-3/9/2023

-COMMANDS:
+## COMMANDS:

-/roll - rolls dice.
-User specifies number of dice, number of sides, number to add to the roll, and whether or not to display all roles.
+- /roll - rolls dice.
+User specifies number of dice, number of sides, number to add to the roll, and whether or not to display all roles (default true).
+- /analyze - analyzes a roll, giving min, max, and average for the configuration of sides, number of dice, and addition.

-CHANGELOG:
+## CHANGELOG:

+### v.0.2: 3/14/2023
+- added /analyze
+- changed roll options to have minimum and maximum values so that checking for invalid input is no longer necessary.
+- cleaned up some of the code and added private methods with introduction of /analyze to improve code readability and to prevent code duplication.
+- improved formatting

-v.0.1:
+### v.0.1: 3/9/2023

--added /roll
+- added /roll

-DEPENDENCIES:
+## DEPENDENCIES:

--Discord.Net
+- Discord.Net v3.9.0
+- Discord API v10